Lev0n82/TestDriverMCP/README.md

 ### Can it test file uploads and downloads?

 Yes.
-TestDriver can interact with file pickers and validate uploaded/downloaded content.
+GRACE can interact with file pickers and validate uploaded/downloaded content.

 ### Can it generate tests for PDFs or document output?